Yuxinn-J/Scenimefy/README.md

 ## License

 Distributed under the S-Lab License.
-See `LICENSE` for more information.
+See [LICENSE.md](./LICENSE.md) for more information.